NIME-conference/ECO_NIME/video conference tools.md

 ## Questions Raised:

-{frame the topic with specific question(s) about environmental impact and/or possible solutions.
-Examples:}

 1. What is the carbon footprint of a video call?
 2. What parameters determine the footprint of video calls?
 3. What are the different alternatives for video calls?